kaapana/kaapana/docs/source/kaapana_documentation.rst

 All processing containers are also handled by Kubernetes.
 This will ensure a completely integrated processing unit.

-Since this topic is very extensive and important for the usage of the JIP, we will dedicate it a separate chapter in this documentation.
+Since this topic is very extensive and important for the usage of the Kaapana, we will dedicate it a separate chapter in this documentation.
 The development guide explains the basic principles and gives an introductory example.